Velocidex/velociraptor-docs/content/blog/2022/2022-03-21-paths/_index.md

   or filename.  (negative indexes are counted from the end of the component array).

-* The `Basename` property is a short hand to the last component (equivalent to `OSPath.Components[-1]`)
+* The `Basename` property is a shorthand to the last component (equivalent to `OSPath.Components[-1]`)

 * The `Dirname` property is an OSPath representing the directory